-The Company recorded income tax expense of \$28 and \$101 for the three-month periods ended September 30, 2014 and 2015, respectively.
-The Company's effective tax rate for the three months ended September 30, 2015 differs from statutory rates primarily due to the existence of a valuation allowance recorded against the preponderance of the net deferred tax assets.
-The Company's effective tax rate for the three months ended September 30, 2014 differs from statutory rates primarily due to the existence of a valuation allowance recorded against the preponderance of the existence of a valuation allowance recorded against the preponderance of the existence of a valuation allowance recorded against the preponderance of the net deferred tax assets.
+The Company recorded income tax expense of \$101 and \$100 for the three-month periods ended September 30, 2015 and 2016, respectively.
+The Company's effective tax rates for the three months ended September 30, 2015 and September 30, 2016 differ from statutory rates primarily due to the existence of a valuation allowance recorded against the preponderance of the net deferred tax assets.

 The Company reviews the likelihood that it will realize the benefit of its deferred tax assets and, therefore, the need for a valuation allowance on a quarterly basis.
 It established a valuation allowance on all of its net deferred tax assets except for deferred tax liabilities associated with indefinite-lived intangible assets during fiscal 2014, given that the Company determined that it was more likely than not that the Company would not recognize the benefits of its net operating loss carryforwards prior to their expiration.
-The Company has continued to carry the valuation allowance during fiscal 2015 and for the three months ending September 30, 2015.
-As of September 30, 2015, the Company had no unrecognized tax benefits.
+The Company has continued to carry the valuation allowance during fiscal 2016 and for the three months ending September 30, 2016.
+As of September 30, 2016, the Company had no unrecognized tax benefits.